What is a 503 error?

-Depending on the resource limit reached, solutions do differ a little, all of them can be found here based on the limit reached:
+Depending on the type of resource, solutions do differ a little - all of them can be found here based on which limit was reached:

-It’s crucial to ensure that our website is optimized as much as possible.
-Since poorly optimized websites can make even the strongest plans reach limits without much traffic.
+It’s crucial to ensure that your website is optimized as much as possible.
+Poorly optimized websites can make even the strongest plans reach limits even without much traffic

 Exceeded inodes and disk space limits

 If a 503 error appeared on your website, and the use of resources is small, it may be a matter of using disk space and/or inodes.
-You can check the disk usage by navigating to Hosting → Manage, search for Order Usage on the left of your hosting account dashboard:
+You can check the disk usage by navigating to Hosting → Manage, search for Order Usage on the left sidebar and click on it:

-If your site has exceeded the limit of inodes or the amount of disk space, there are several options for resolving the situation:
+If your site has exceeded the limit of inodes or the amount of disk space, there are a few options for resolving the situation:

 Delete all unnecessary files (cache files, duplicates, any old backup files, etc.).
 If you worry that you accidentally delete something important for the website to work, you can generate a backup in advance.
 You can also see which exact folders are generating too many inodes/taking too much disk space